 • Registered with the Drug Enforcement Administration (DEA) to prescribe a controlled medication

-• Not allowed to treat more than 30 patients at a time within the first year of certification
+• Not allowed to treat more than 30 patients at a time within the first year of certification (without a waiver to increase these limits)

 • Qualified by certification and/or training